mburu-mwangi/Week-4-IP/README.md

 # Week-4-IP
 # Autolib Data Analysis
-This project was done using Jupiter notebook
+This project was done using Google Colab notebook
 # by Alfonce Mwangi

 # Description